IONayrus/NoteBlockMaster/README.md

 Currently in Beta.

 Upcoming features:
-- Song item for song composing.
-Editing, saving and loading of composed songs
+- Block for song management.
+(Editing) Sharing, saving and loading of Note Block Studio songs
-- Note Block Studio integration (have not checked if possible)
-  - Not possible, maybe recode Note Block Studio ingame as that item/block :)
+- Sustaining Core may be replaced with Pitching Core as that is an actual feature of NBS